fordpic/forp-collection/README.md

 The UI will automatically let users know if they are eligible to mint a Forp or not; **each wallet can mint a maximum of one Forp NFT**.

+Forps are viewable on Opensea via an API endpoint in the repo that serves the metadata upon request; be sure to check out your brand new Forp on their site once you've minted!

 ## Technologies Used

 - NextJS for the web framework